varshith257/telemetry/docs/event-schema-docs.md

 ```
 ## messageQuery
 ### messageSent
-When is it generated: When user sends a message
+When is it generated: When user sends a message (send phoneNumber also)
 ```json
 {
     "$schema": "http://json-schema.org/draft-07/schema#",